zpix1/yt-anti-translate/README.md

 - Untranslates YouTube Shorts audio and titles
 - Works automatically without any configuration

+### Extra Features

+Extra features need a Youtube Data API Key to be pupulated in the extension settings.
+[Read more on how to obtain](https://github.com/namakeingo/yt-anti-translate-firefox/blob/main/YOUTUBE_DATA_API_KEY.md)

+- Restores original channel branding header and about on Youtube (can be toggled in settings "Untranslate channel branding")

 ## How to use

 Just install it from the [Firefox Extensions Store](https://addons.mozilla.org/firefox/addon/youtube-anti-translate-mv3/).